As a PATH (Professional Association of

 Our equine assisted learning participants learn about horses and themselves through activities such as horse health, stable management, grooming, longeing and round penning, ground driving, advanced obstacle leading, learning about herd dynamics, and other fun, experiential activities with horses.
 Each lesson is tied to an activity that involves leadership, time management, affect, respect, teamwork, etc. Participants must be age eight or older.

 INTERESTED IN TR OR EAL?

 Each participant is assessed onsite at our learning center, to be sure the activity is a good fit.
 (Some medical conditions are contraindicated for equine activities.)
 After the assessment and initial meeting, the participant can then be assigned an instructor and a horse, and slotted into a lesson time.
-We currently are backed up in scheduling assessments.
-Please be patient as we get caught up.

 Please contact us to learn about lesson fees and other information.